yochaigal/cairn/adventures/conversions/the-stygian-library.md

 - No physical attacks, but can cast itself once per round.
 - If reduced to 0 STR, 0 WIL, or takes **critical damage**, becomes a normal spell book.

+### Archivist-Liches

+14 HP, 3 Armor, 15 STR, 9 DEX, 15 WIL, lich's finger (d10), *spell casting*

+- Immune to mind control and sleep magics
+- Unless phylactery is destroyed, cannot be permanently killed.
+- cannot be turned
+- Able to cast virtually any spell without suffering consequences.
+Carries 2d6 random spellbooks with them.
+- **Critical Damage:** victim is paralyzed for 1 turn.

+### Bandersnatch

+13 HP, 14 STR, 9 DEX, 7 WIL, Long Arms (d4, *long reach*)

+- Until they take action, they can remain unnoticed, make a WIL save to spot them.
+- In lieu of attacking the arms can snatch an item (make a STR save to resist) or pick a victim's pocket (make a DEX save to avoid).
+- Non-iron weapons are *impaired* against them.
+Iron weapons are *enhanced*.
+- **Critical Damage:** The opponent is grabbed and takes d8+d8 Damage per round until they make 3 STR saves to escape.

+### Black Ooze

+5 HP, 12 STR, 6 DEX, 3 WIL, Mental Digestion (d6 to WIL)

+- Piercing or slashing attacks against it are *diminished*
+- Regains 1HP for every point of damage caused by Mental Digestion
+- Can crawl up walls and along ceilings, can squeeze through small openings.

+### Conceptual Well

+1 HP, 5 STR, 5 DEX, 5 WIL, Unreal Knife (d6)

+- Can not be perceived or attacked directly.
+- **Critical Damage:** The victim immediately forgets a concept from the table provided.
+They take d10+d10 damage if they act in a way that indicates they are still aware of that concept unless the player immediately changes course when reminded by the keeper.

+### Crawling Things

+4 HP, 1 Armor, 9 STR, 6 DEX, 5 WIL, Claw and Clutch (d6)

+- Slow, lurching.
+- Only dimly aware of surroundings
+- **Critical Damage:** Begins removing body parts and incorporating them into itself.
+Does d6+d6 damage to the victim from that point.
+Will only release its victim when the Crawling Thing is killed.

 ### Monster 1

 Stats